Getty Images/iStockphoto

 While Astronomer specializes in data orchestration, DBT Labs specializes in transforming data from one format, such as a database file or Excel spreadsheet, to another so it can be combined with other data to inform AI and analytics tools.

-Now, Astronomer is adding support for DBT Core in Astro so that users can manage DBT Core and Airflow from a single interface that uses the same code deploy process for two distinct platforms that otherwise don't share the same code.
-The result is a reduction the context switching required by using Airflow and DBT Core in Cosmos -- which adds to wasted time -- and an experience designed to improve efficiency to speed decision-making.
+Now, Astronomer is adding support for DBT Core in Astro.
+Users can manage DBT Core and Airflow from a single interface that uses the same code deploy process for two distinct platforms that otherwise don't share the same code.
+The result is a reduction the context switching required by using Airflow and DBT Core in Cosmos, which adds to wasted time, and an experience designed to improve efficiency to speed decision-making.

 While saving time is one benefit of support for DBT Core in Astro, its main benefit is the full integration of a set of tools that improve the overall data orchestration process by better preparing disparate data types to be combined, according to Stephen Catanzano, an analyst at TechTarget's Enterprise Strategy Group.

-The impetus for combining Astronomer's support for Airflow with support for DBT Core came largely from Astronomer's customer feedback, according Julian LaNeve, the vendor's chief technology officer.
+The impetus for combining Astronomer's support for Airflow with support for DBT Core came largely from Astronomer's customer feedback, according Julian LaNeve, the vendor's CTO.

-He noted that Astronomer has an integration with DBT Cloud, which is DBT Labs' fully managed service, but that many DBT users are migrating off Cloud and onto Core instead.
-Those Astronomer customers using Airflow and DBT Core together, therefore, asked for more seamless integration between the open source tools.
+He noted that Astronomer has an integration with DBT Cloud, which is DBT Labs' fully managed service, but that he has observed some DBT users migrating off Cloud and onto Core instead.
+Those Astronomer customers using Airflow and DBT Core together, therefore, asked for more seamless integration between the open source tools.”

 "We're at a point where we want to start making consolidation plays around making sure our customers can simplify their vendor relationships and run everything on one platform using the same infrastructure," LaNeve said.
 "That was where the feedback from customers around DBT in particular was helpful."